wyliodrinstudio/WyliodrinSTUDIO/docs/source/dialogs_notifications.rst

 |
 |

-In the *"workspace"* plugin you will find, additionally to the functions presented in the API sections, some functions design to create and display in the application some customized pop-ups, like dialogs, prompts and notifications.
+In the *"workspace"* plugin you will find, additionally to the functions presented in the API sections, some functions designed to create and display some customized pop-ups, like dialogs, prompts and notifications.

 Dialogs
 *********
-A dialog is a component that inform users about a specific task and may contain important information, require decisions, or involve multiple actions or inputs.
+A dialog is a component that informs users about a specific task and may contain important informations, require decisions, or involve multiple actions or inputs.
 It can usually be used to collect data from the user.

 .. _showDialog: